dandi/dandi-schema/README.md

 all the metadata classes.
 Schemas are generated on schema modifications and placed into [this repository](https://github.com/dandi/schema/tree/master/releases).

-Dandi-schema generates JSON schema definitions and also an associated `context.json` file for JSON-LD compliance of the metadata models.
+`dandi-schema` generates JSON schema definitions and also an associated `context.json` file for JSON-LD compliance of the metadata models.

 Important files in this repository include: